 Balsam Fir Uses

 It is used for many works but mainly it is used in the form of lumbar.
-Balsam fir wood used in Construction lumber, pulpwood, plywood.
+Balsam fir wood is used in Construction lumber, pulpwood, plywood.
 Its Janka hardness is 400 lbf (1,780 N) So that it is softwood and it is non-durable to perishable regarding decay resistance.
 Therefore it is not suitable for outdoor furniture.

 Native Americans have been using balsam fir as medicine for thousands of years.
 They believe it is very effective for fungi, bacteria, and insects.
 It is used to make Canada balsam.

 Fraser Fir vs Balsam Fir Identification